-Like most omega-3 fats, it’s linked with many health benefits.
+Like most omega-3 fats, it’s linked to many health benefits.

-It is a part of every cell in your body, plays a vital role in your brain and is absolutely crucial during pregnancy and infancy.
+Part of every cell in your body, DHA plays a vital role in your brain and is absolutely crucial during pregnancy and infancy.

-Since your body can’t produce it in adequate amounts, you need to get it from your diet.
+Since your body can’t produce it in adequate amounts, you need to obtain it from your diet.

 This article explains everything you need to know about DHA.

-It's 22 carbons long, has 6 double bonds and is mainly found in seafood, such as fish, shellfish, fish oils and some types of algae.
+DHA is mainly found in seafood, such as fish, shellfish, and fish oils.
+It also occurs in some types of algae.

-Technically, it can be synthesized from another plant-based omega-3 fatty acid called alpha-linolenic acid (ALA).
-However, this process is very inefficient, and only 0.1–0.5% of ALA is converted into DHA in your body (6, 7, 8, 9, 10).
+While it can be synthesized from alpha-linolenic acid (ALA), another plant-based omega-3 fatty acid, this process is very inefficient.
+Only 0.1–0.5% of ALA is converted into DHA in your body (

-Bottom Line: DHA is an omega-3 fatty acid that is vital for your skin, eyes and brain.
-Your body can’t produce it in adequate amounts, so you need to get it from your diet.
+DHA is vital for your skin, eyes, and brain.
+Your body can’t produce it in adequate amounts, so you need to obtain it from your diet.

-Therefore, adequate levels of DHA seem to make it easier, quicker and more efficient for nerve cells to communicate.
+Therefore, adequate levels of DHA seem to make it easier, quicker, and more efficient for your nerve cells to communicate.

 Having low levels in your brain or eyes may slow the signaling between cells, resulting in poor eyesight or altered brain function.